Silent Planet: When the End Began (2018–2019)

-Iridescent (2020–present)
+Iridescent (2020–2022)

 On January 24, 2020, Silent Planet released The Night God Slept Redux, a re-recorded edition of their debut album.
 On February 14, the band released "Trilogy", a single that focuses and revolves around vocalist Garrett Russell's stay in a mental hospital in which he wrote the lyrics in one sitting.
 On April 17, the band released the instrumental edition of the recent redux of The Night God Slept.
 On April 24, they released the instrumental edition of Everything Was Sound.
 On May 1, they released the instrumental edition of When the End Began.

 On March 23, 2021, band members officially announced the new fourth album is completed.
 On April 9, after unveiling some artworks the prior couple days, they announced during the global COVID-19 pandemic a surprise collaboration with Fit for a King.
 The collaboration included both bands' vocalists being featured on reworked version of their recent tracks and both bands will also release a limited merch line to promote the collaboration.

 On August 20, the group surprise released a brand new single "Panopticon".
 On September 17, Silent Planet officially unveiled the third single "Terminal" along with its music video.
 At the same time, the band revealed that their upcoming fourth album would be entitled Iridescent, with a release date of November 12, 2021, along with the cover and track list of the album.
 To promote the album, they also announced that they will support Motionless in White's rescheduled U.S. tour along with Light the Torch and Dying Wish which has started in May 2021.
 On October 22, one month before the album release, the group debuted the fourth single "Anhedonia".
-On July 22, 2022, the band's brand new single, ":Signal:", was debuted.